The Early Days of Web Design

 The Web at the Turn of the Century

-By the start of the 21st century, a new idea had started to take hold: that the creation of pages should involve not just technical knowledge but expertise in visual design.
+By the start of the 21st century, a new idea started to take hold: the creation of pages should involve not just technical knowledge, but expertise in visual design as well.
 CSS2 had been available since 1998, allowing the important principle of separation of appearance and content.
 Page creators had much finer control over the placement and appearance of every element.

 As people with design skills joined in the process, they recognized that too much material in a page or too much text in an unbroken block is a burden on the reader.
 They started splitting content into more pages, with menus and tables for navigation.
 The landing page became increasingly important, often having little content but directing viewers to other pages.
 Blinking text and bright colors started giving way to more subdued designs.

 The growing availability of high-speed connections, faster processors, and monitors with more pixels opened new opportunities to designers.
 High-resolution graphics and animations became popular.
 Multi-column layouts and sidebars took advantage of the larger screens.
 People started talking about “Web 2.0” for pages with interactive and customized features.

 A revolution came in 2007 with the release of the iPhone.
 Its impact wasn’t obvious at first, but smartphones would soon completely change the way people used the Internet.
 The immediate impact came from Steve Jobs’ declaration that it wouldn’t support Flash.
 Adobe’s software was starting to show its age, and it presented several problems.
 It wasn’t a W3C standard but a proprietary plugin.
 Other technologies had become available.

 Search engines had rapidly risen in importance, and Flash content was invisible to them.
 The phrase “search engine optimization” wasn’t in common use yet, but site owners wanted their pages to be found.
 Meanwhile, it was becoming possible to create more kinds of content with HTML, reducing the need for Flash.
-A decade later, Flash is almost completely obsolete.
+A decade plus later, Flash is as dead as a doornail.